Faculty

 Michael A. Kraus Professor of Medicine Indiana University School of Medicine - Indianapolis, IN

 Dr. Miller is currently a faculty member at Indiana University and actively manages both peritoneal dialysis patients and home hemodialysis patients.
-He has been involved in numerous clinical trials of home hemodialysis including the Frequent Hemodialysis Network (FHN), the NxStage Medical Nocturnal Hemodialysis IDE trial, the home hemodialysis FREEDOM trial and PDOPPS.
-He has also served as a consultant for home dialysis therapies for several companies including National Renal Alliance, Renal Advantage, Fresenius and NxStage.
+He has been involved in numerous clinical trials of home hemodialysis and peritoneal dialysis including the Frequent Hemodialysis Network (FHN), the NxStage Medical Nocturnal Hemodialysis IDE trial, The Quanta Plus IDE trial, the home hemodialysis FREEDOM trial, Bio-PD and PDOPPS.
+He has also previously served as a consultant for home dialysis therapies for several companies including National Renal Alliance, Renal Advantage, Fresenius Kidney Care and NxStage Medical.
 Dr. Miller has been a faculty member for Home Dialysis University since 2009.

 Speaker 1